 81°NORTH, WHERE THE PERMAFROST MICROBES GROW

->

-> Global warming is causing the rapid thaw of permafrost, or frozen soil, in Arctic and high alpine ecosystems.
-The permafrost thaw is causing the extensive activation of permafrost microbial communities, a process that could be stimulated further by the increase of nutrient input to the soils because of the expansion of the above ground vegetation.
+Global warming is causing the rapid thaw of permafrost, or frozen soil, in Arctic and high alpine ecosystems.
+The permafrost thaw is causing the extensive activation of permafrost microbial communities, a process that could be stimulated further by the increase of nutrient input to the soils because of the expansion of the above-ground vegetation.
 A higher growth and activity of the permafrost microorganisms could result in the faster microbial cycling of carbon and nutrients in the soils with negative consequences such as the increase in greenhouse gas emissions (e.g. CO2, N2O).
-To test this hypothesis, this summer Carla and her supervisor Beat Frey travelled to Villum research station (81°43’N, 17°47’W), the northernmost station in Greenland, where they established a field experiment to simulate the permafrost thaw and increase in nutrients under natural conditions.
+To test this hypothesis, in the summer of 2018 Carla and her supervisor Beat Frey traveled to Villum research station (81°43’N, 17°47’W), the northernmost station in Greenland, where they established a field experiment to simulate the permafrost thaw and increase in nutrients under natural conditions.

->

-> Eef van Dongen
+Eef van Dongen

 Project: Monitoring of the calving glacier Eqip Sermia, West Greenland, using UAVs